 Its Fun to Share: A culture of extensive sharing includes easy access to carpools, re-use of electronics, clothes, toys and furniture, as well as shared video and book libraries.

-Our soon to be three Common Houses include shared children’s play areas, laundry facilities, offices, guest rooms, beautiful dining areas and community kitchens.
+Our three Common Houses include shared children’s play areas, laundry facilities, offices, guest rooms, beautiful dining areas and community kitchens.
 A community woodshop, work-out room, sauna and swimming ponds are available to residents as well.
 A tractor and several mowers are owned by the Village for everyone’s use.

 Cutting Our Ecological Footprint by 70%: PhD student Jesse Sherry from Rutgers University found that the ecological footprint of EcoVillage Ithaca residents is 70% less than typical Americans.
 This means that people in our community use only about 30% of the total resources needed for travel, heat, electricity, food, water and waste.
 We’re glad that we can enjoy a high quality of life, while living more lightly on the planet.
 However, we’d like to continue to improve over time, and we’re eager to share what we’ve learned with others, as well as try new ways to conserve.